f2brossi/vagrant-devstack-swift/README.md

  It will take at least ten minutes for this to run.

-## Provisionning
+## Provisioning

 For now with puppet.
-Ansible version coming soon